ManticoreGamesInc/platform-documentation/src/api/game.md

 ### `playerLeftEvent`

 Events that fire when players join or leave the game.
 Both server and client scripts detect these events.
 In the following example teams are kept balanced at a ratio of 1 to 2.
-E.g. if there are 6 players two of them will be on team 1 and the other four will be on team 2.
+For example if there are 6 players two of them will be on team 1 and the other four will be on team 2.

 ```lua
 local BALANCE_RATIO = 1 / 2